neilyboy/plotterlab/README.md

 - `clipIndex` → polygon index you clicked

 Tip: When “Clip Mode = index”, the preview displays small labels at polygon centroids so you can dial in indices manually if you prefer.

+Note: A generic clipping step now applies to many generators that do not natively support clipping.
+You can set `Clip To Layer` or use `Clip to previous visible layer` to restrict outputs to shapes.
+Hatch/MDI/SVG Import retain advanced `Clip Rule` options (Union/Even‑Odd/Intersect/Difference).
+A dedicated “Fill Layers” UX is planned to streamline pattern‑fill workflows.

 ## 🛠️ On‑Canvas Transform (SVG Import)